Ebola Latest News

 - The average Ebola disease case fatality rate is around 50%.
 Case fatality rates have varied from 25–90% in past outbreaks.

-- Recovery seems to depend in part on how much virus a person was initially exposed to, how early treatment is started, and the patient’s age and immune response.
+- Recovery seems to depend in part on how much virus a person was initially exposed to, how early treatment is started, and on the patient’s age and immune response.

 - Current therapy consists of maintenance of fluid and electrolyte balance and the administration of blood and plasma to control bleeding.

-Last updated on January, 2026
+Last updated on July, 2026

 → Check out the latest UPSC Syllabus 2026 here.